-- 1. Check BLACKBOARD and your E-MAIL account frequently.
+1. Check BLACKBOARD and your E-MAIL account frequently.
 I will often send comments, clarifications, and urgent messages through e-mail.
 On Blackboard, I will also post assignments and documents.
 There may be homework reminders for the next class sent to you through e-mail.
-IN OTHER WORDS: CHECK YOUR EMAIL OFTEN!!!!!! - 2.
-Field Experience: Field Experience is designed to give you the opportunity to observe teachers and students in a public school setting and to apply learned information in the classroom.
+IN OTHER WORDS: CHECK YOUR EMAIL OFTEN!!!!!!!

+2. Field Experience: Field Experience is designed to give you the opportunity to observe teachers and students in a public school setting and to apply learned information in the classroom.
 There are specific assignments related to Field Experience.
-Successful completion of Field Experience and the Field Experience assignments are required to receive credit for this course.
+Successful completion of Field Experience and Field Experience assignments is required to receive credit for this course.
 The ten required hours will be planned within our course schedule.
-We will not meet on specific dates (TBA) to allow you to gain experiences in the field.
 You cannot begin your field experience until you have applied to the Education Preparation Program (EPP) and have a completed background check.
+Revised 1/10/2018 2